-Parameter: <access-list-number |access-list-name> is the name or access-list number to be applied. content of the prefix-list to be applied. <ifname> specifies the name of interface to be applied with route filtering.
+Parameter: <access-list-number |access-list-name> is the name or access-list number to be applied. cifiname is the name of the prefix-list to be applied. <ifname> specifies the name of interface to be applied with route filtering.